One in every 800 people in the United States is working under forced labor conditions – new data revealed today.

 More promisingly, the United States was also revealed to have the second highest Government Response Index score (behind the Netherlands) in tackling the issue, having implemented key components to responding to some forms of modern slavery with victim support services, a strong criminal justice response and evidence of a coordinated collaboration and protections in place for vulnerable populations.
 Nonetheless, the size of modern day slavery in the United States is cause for concern and demonstrates that even in countries with relatively strong responses, vulnerable people – the homeless, irregular migrants, or the disabled – can fall through the cracks and fall prey to criminals who want to make money from modern day slavery.

 The findings, which estimate 40.3 million people are modern slaves globally, also revealed a greater prevalence in highly developed, high income countries that previously understood.

 Forrest continued: “Our report makes a number of recommendations on how the United States can tackle the issue – with strengthened legislation including raising the minimum age of marriage to 18, enhanced data coordination and transparency, increased victim support and enacting a federal supply chain law that requires due diligence over both public and private procurement, and also ramps up resources available to enforce existing laws which require shipments to be stopped at the border if they are produced with forced labor.

 “There is no quick solution to this and governments, businesses and consumers alike must wake up to the fact that they must change their behavior if they wish to tackle this abhorrent issue, both at home and abroad.”

-Further stories and breakdown of key findings from the Walk Free Foundation’s Global Slavery Index 2018 include:
+Further stories and breakdown of key findings from Walk Free’s Global Slavery Index 2018 include:

 G20 countries are importing $354bn of at-risk goods annually, fueling demand for slave labor, with the majority still not acting against these practices: